 7. Select businesses you know and love– the passion and support for your independent businesses has to come from your heart and your voice and so if you believe in those shops, cafes, galleries and their owners, then you are more likely to tell a compelling and engaging story as you wander around.

-8. Walk the trail yourself– step by step, carefully, make sure that you can fit it all in.
+8. Walk the trail yourself– step by step, carefully, make sure that you choose the best route.
 Try to approach each street from the very best angle possible – parts of Bath are really awful to look at and you do not want anybody on the trail to photograph anything less than beautiful.
 So make sure you know exactly what you are doing on the day, so you create a great impression.

 9. Do your homework– I read a lot about local history, from the Roman invasion right through to the Georgian era, so on the trail I will be able to talk fluently about the architecture, buildings, streets and trade areas.
 This is an important part of any city trail and it adds local colour and texture to editorial coverage.

 11. Results- after the trail write an email to tell everyone involved how well it went, show them evidence of media coverage or social media buzz and provide any data you can to prove how the media trail day served the community.
-Results, results, results – just like a proper PR campaign!
+Results, results, results – just like a proper PR campaign focus on Return On Investment!

 12. Repeat- if your media trail day is a success then repeat it in the spring and summer – invite different writers, visit different shops, include a different itinerary, activities, refreshments and gifts.
 Keeping the offer fresh and interesting is key for media attention.